GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 This is exactly what Emscripten allows with the [`-s PTHREAD_POOL_SIZE=...`](https://emsettings.surma.technology/#PTHREAD_POOL_SIZE) option.
-It allows to specify a number of threads - either a fixed number, or a JavaScript expression like [`navigator.hardwareConcurrency`](https://developer.mozilla.org/docs/Web/API/NavigatorConcurrentHardware/hardwareConcurrency) to create as many threads as there are cores on the CPU.
+It allows to specify a number of threads—either a fixed number, or a JavaScript expression like [`navigator.hardwareConcurrency`](https://developer.mozilla.org/docs/Web/API/NavigatorConcurrentHardware/hardwareConcurrency) to create as many threads as there are cores on the CPU.
 The latter option is helpful when your code can scale to an arbitrary number of threads.